-Job creation picked up some steam in the third quarter of 2016.
-Wage growth has improved to 2.0% year-over-year and labor force participation increased slightly to 62.9% from 62.7%.
-The participation rate was over 66% before the 2008-2009 financial crisis.
+Job creation picked up some steam in the second quarter of 2016.
+Wage growth has improved to 2.0% year-over-year and labor force participation, while still below average, increased slightly to 62.7% from 62.6%.
+Long term average for participation is 63%.